Getting Started

 The query tool supports several query languages, but it will start in CorpusQL mode.
 A few hints:

-• Enclose each word between double quotes: "the" "egg" searches for "the" followed by "egg"
+- Enclose each word between double quotes:

-• If you want to get more of a feel for what kinds of matches were found, try grouping by matched text using the command "group match".
-Then, if you want to view one of the groups, use group *n*.
+searches for words ending with 'g' - If you want to get more of a feel for what kinds of matches were found, try grouping by matched text using the command "group match".
+Then, if you want to view one of the groups, use

 Type "help" to see a list of commands.